Quickstart: Create an Azure Search service in the portal

 In the left navigation pane, select Keys and then copy either one of the admin keys (they are equivalent).
 Admin api-keys are required for creating, updating, and deleting objects on your service.

 An endpoint and key are not needed for portal-based tasks.
 The portal is already linked to your Azure Search resource with admin rights.
-For a portal tutorial, start with Tutorial: Import, index, and query in Azure Search.
+For a portal walkthrough, start with Quickstart: Create an Azure Search index in the portal.

 Scale your service

-It can take a few minutes to create a service (15 minutes or more depending on the tier).
 After your service is provisioned, you can scale it to meet your needs.
-Because you chose the Standard tier for your Azure Search service, you can scale your service in two dimensions: replicas and partitions.
+If you chose the Standard tier for your Azure Search service, you can scale your service in two dimensions: replicas and partitions.
 Had you chosen the Basic tier, you can only add replicas.
 If you provisioned the free service, scale is not available.

 Partitions allow your service to store and search through more documents.